On This Page

 To create a new Lake Dataset:

-Enter an ID for the new Dataset and, optionally, a Description.
+3. Enter an ID for the new Dataset.

-The identifier can contain letters (lowercase or uppercase), numbers, and underscores, and can be no longer than 512 characters.
+The identifier can contain letters (lowercase or uppercase), numbers, and underscores, up to 512 characters.

-You can’t change the identifier once a Dataset is created, so make sure it is meaningful and relevant to the data you plan to store in it.
+You can’t change the identifier after a Dataset is created, so make sure it is meaningful and relevant to the data you plan to store in it.

-The Lake Dataset identifier must be unique and must not match any existing Cribl Search Datasets.
+The identifier must be unique and must not match any existing Cribl Search Datasets.
 Duplicate identifiers can cause problems when searching Cribl Lake data.

-If you are linking the Dataset to a Lakehouse, then in Advanced Settings, you can optionally select up to five Lakehouse Indexed fields.
+10. If you are linking the Dataset to a Lakehouse, then in Advanced Settings, you have the option to select up to five Lakehouse Indexed fields.

 You will now be able to select this new Dataset by using its identifier in a Cribl Lake Destination or Cribl Lake Collector.